Semantic Programming for Device-Edge-Cloud Continuum: Semantic Programming In

 This section introduces Semantic Programming (SP) paradigm for fusing multimodel data that draws inspiration from the human brain's semantic and episodic memory systems\cite{greenberg_verfaellie_2010}.
 The semantic memory refers to our brain’s repository of general world knowledge and episodic memory refers to our “episodic memory system”, which encodes, stores, and allows access to “episodic memories”, e.g. recollection of personally experienced events situated within a unique spatial and temporal contexts.
 By incorporating the principles of these cognitive processes into programming, SP aims to lower coding effort by exploiting semantic knowledge paired with human cognition.
 In this paradigm, programs are designed to manipulate and understand information based on its \emph{semantic symbols} rather than relying solely on rigid algorithms or explicit instructions.

-To ground programming elements to semantic symbols understandable for both human and machine, we use the RDF-based model of Semantic Streams\cite{Le-Phuoc2020} to present sensory streams in RDF-star~\cite{rdfstar}.
-Then, \system~fuses the video data stream observed by a camera (as a ${Sensor}$) as \emph{a stream of symbolic observations} representing these video frames.
+To ground programming elements to semantic symbols understandable for both human and machine, we present sensory streams in RDF-star~\cite{rdfstar}.
+As illustrated in Figure~\ref{fig:example}, \system~fuses the video data stream observed by a camera (as a ${Sensor}$) as \emph{a stream of symbolic observations} representing these video frames.
 These frames are represented as instances of the class ${Image2D}$ that inherits from the generic ${Observation}$ class of SSN ontology~\cite{Armin:2019}.
 The detection of a video frame or a tracklet are represented as SSN $Sampling$, which are processed by a DNN model or a CV algorithm represented as a \emph{Procedure}.

-For example, listing~\ref{rdf:frame2} presents a snapshot of semantic stream data in Figure~\ref{fig:example} where the red boxes are detected bounding boxes and the yellow boxes are tracked bounding boxes.
+For example, Listing~\ref{rdf:frame2} presents a snapshot of semantic stream data in Figure~\ref{fig:example} where the red boxes are detected bounding boxes and the yellow boxes are tracked bounding boxes.
 Line 5 denotes that the detection model generates an output consisting of a bounding box $b_1$, object type $car$, and confidence score $0.8$.
 Line 13 denotes that the bounding box $b_2$ is predicted by a Kalman filter and is tracked by tracklet 1.

 Based on several theoretical and empirical studies of human perception considering \emph{"perception as hypotheses"},e.g\cite{Gregory:1980,Friston:2012}, a Semantic Stream Reasoning (SSR) program is formulated as a set of rules representing hypotheses from semantic streams above.
-Such rules rules can be written in both CQELS-RL (an extension from CQEL-QL and SHACL) or ASP ~\cite{lifschitz2019answer} syntaxes.
+Such rules can be written in CQELS-RL (an extension from CQEL-QL and SHACL) syntax.
 The formal semantics of SSR is specified in~\cite{Danh:2021}.
 In essence, there are two types of rules, \emph{hard rules} and \emph{soft rules}.
 The hard rule is used for background knowledge given by (non-monotonic) common-sense and domain knowledge that is regarded as "always true".
 The soft rules expresses association hypotheses with weights corresponding to probability degrees of these rules.
 Listing~\ref{soft-rule1} illustrates how a soft rule is written in CQELS-RL syntaxs based on the input stream illustrated in Listing~\ref{rdf:frame2}.
 This rule can be interpreted in plain English as \emph{"a vehicle enters a field of view if a bounding box of it has been detected first time in the last 5 seconds"}.